XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 * Any of the `CredentialIDs` isn't an object that exists.
 * Any of the `CredentialIDs` isn't a `Credential` object.
 * Any of the `CredentialIDs` is an expired `Credential` object.
+* Any of the `CredentialIDs` have not been accepted.
 * `CredentialIDs` is included, but the destination doesn't have Deposit Authorization set up, or the transaction doesn't have a destination (e.g. `AccountSet`).
 * The `CredentialIDs` are not authorized by the destination.